UBC-Stat-ML/blangSDK/README.md

 - Basic datatypes suitable for sampling such as ``Real``, ``Int``, etc.
 - MCMC algorithms for such datatypes.
 - Standard probability distributions.
+- Examples.

-See more documentation, see https://github.com/UBC-Stat-ML/blangDoc
+See the [documentation repository](https://github.com/UBC-Stat-ML/blangDoc) for more information.